 Third Place: LifeVault

-Third place: LifeVault, which presented an app for cloud storage of legal documents, so that a user could securely upload and access everything in one location.
+Third place: LifeVault presented an app for cloud storage of legal documents, so that a user could securely upload and access everything in one location.

 Second Place: Trendy Tots

-Second place: Trendy Tots is a fashion line for Big and Tall toddlers, offering clothing for toddlers that are larger for their age than typically provided for in standard clothing lines.
+Second place: Trendy Tots is a fashion line for Big and Tall toddlers, offering clothing for toddlers that are larger for their age than typical.
+These children aren’t generally provided for in standard clothing lines.

 First Place: M2 World

-First place: M2 World, a company that presented an app designed to connect international students on a college campus, so that more experienced international students could help and mentor incoming freshmen, while creating a network for mutual support.
+First place: M2 World presented an app designed to connect international students on a college campus, so that more experienced international students could help and mentor incoming freshmen, while creating a digital network for mutual support.